voidware/trek14/readme.md

 Press "T" from the command menu or from the short range scan.

 You can carry at most 3 photon torpedoes at any time.
 Torpedoes are very powerful and will often destroy an enemy ship in a single hit.
 Unlike phasers, the damage potential of torpedoes does not decrease with distance, so it's the ideal weapon to pick off an enemy before it gets close.
-However, enemies will try to dodge the torpedo if not at close range.
+However, enemies will try to dodge the torpedo if they see it coming.

 Torpedoes do not aim themselves, you have to manually aim them by setting their direction.
 The direction is entered as a bearing in degrees from 0-360, where 0 points directly ahead of your ship.